 Step 4: Creating Effective Brand Messaging

-While your branding guidelines mostly cover your branding strategy (font, colors, proper logo usage) — another part should include the rules for your brand messaging.
+While your branding guidelines mainly cover your branding strategy (font, colors, proper logo usage) — another part should include the rules for your brand messaging.

-Brand messaging is how you convey the value proposition and language of your brand.
+Brand messaging is how you convey your brand’s value proposition and language.
 It’s how you make your customers relate to your business and brand — and inspire them to take action!

-As such, we always recommend our clients go through the brand messaging process.
+As such, we recommend our clients go through the brand messaging process.
 After all, your visual identity is incredibly important, and so is how you (literally) communicate with your customers.
-We develop brand messaging much the same as your logo — the branding research we do initially serves the same purpose in figuring out the blueprint for your brand’s voice.
+We develop brand messaging much the same as your logo — our initial branding research serves the same purpose in figuring out the blueprint for your brand’s voice.

 To understand Brand Voice, think about how you communicate with your friends, loved ones, clients, colleagues, etc. Naturally, there’s a different way you talk to all of them.
-Obviously, you wouldn’t speak to your clients the same way you would with casual acquaintances.
+You wouldn’t speak to your clients like you would with casual acquaintances.